tomsfactory/bot/README.md

 ## Development workflow

 1. If it's the first time you're working in this repo on your current machine, install the git hooks with `./scripts/add-git-hooks.sh`.
+You will also need to create a .env file like so `cp .env.template .env`.
 2. Create a branch
 3. Make changes on branch
 4. Commit using